A. N. Prentice: Career

-He was educated at Glasgow University and then articled to William Leiper of Glasgow from 1883.
+Noble was educated at Glasgow University and then articled to William Leiper of Glasgow from 1883.
 In 1888 he won the Soane Medallion Travelling Studentship by the Royal Institute of British Architects for a design for a gentleman's residence.
 From 1890 to 1892 he was assistant to Thomas Edward Collcutt in London.
 In 1891 he was awarded second prize in the Owen Jones competition of the Royal Institute of British Architects for a selection of sketches in watercolour and pencil from a recent visit to Spain and Italy.